What is a concentrated stock position?

 Ultimately, weigh the merits of a put-only approach.
 Consider whether the cost of the put option is worthwhile when you could just sell the stock today at a higher price.

-Other considerations on options trading
+Other considerations with options trading

 Though this option is obvious, that doesn’t mean it’s without merit.
 Taking profits is a key part of managing concentrated stock positions.
 Investors can place a market order to sell stock right away or enter limit orders.
 A limit order becomes a market order if the stock price reaches a preset level.
 Always consider trading volumes before putting up an order.